LongjuBai/LongjuBai.github.io/_posts/2024-07-15-Representation-Engineering.md

 title: "Representation Engineering: A Top-Down Approach to AI Transparency"
 date: 2024-07-15
 description: Exploring Representation Engineering (RepE) as a parallel research paradigm for interpretability and controllability in LLMs.
-tags: representation-engineering interpretability AI transparency
+tags: representation-engineering interpretability paper-sharing
-categories: research
+categories: paper-sharing
 ---

 ### Introduction to Representation Engineering (RepE)